Skip to main content

 Configuring Clauses in a Template

 Once you have created Clauses with the above instructions, you are ready to set up your Templates to leverage those Clauses.
-This can happen in two ways depending on whether you want users to populate clauses manually or whether you want them to populate automatically based on logic (this section explains when to use each).
+This can happen in two ways, depending on whether you want users to populate clauses manually or whether you want them to populate automatically based on logic (this section explains when to use each).

 • If you want the user to be able to populate a Clause manually, two things need to be configured in the template builder: